forsa9828/Basic-Portfolio/README.md

 ## Overview

 In this assignment, you'll build a professional portfolio site using HTML/CSS.
 These instructions include a short style guide; follow it to design an aesthetically pleasing layout while creating different kinds of complex HTML elements.

-### Before You Begin

-* Welcome to your first opportunity as a front-end web designer.
-You will be advocating for your most important client—yourself!
-By making a portfolio, you'll take your first step toward building your web development brand.

-* This will be one of your harder assignments, if only because you're just getting your feet wet in web design.
-Trust us, though; it will get easier.
-Invest your time in this assignment, and it will pay dividends!

-### Commits

-Having an active and healthy commit history on GitHub is important for your future job search.
-It is also extremely important for making sure your work is saved in your repository.
-If something breaks, committing often ensures you are able to go back to a working version of your code.

-* Committing often is a signal to employers that you are actively working on your code and learning.

-  * We use the mantra “commit early and often.”
-This means that when you write code that works, add it and commit it!

-  * Numerous commits allow you to see how your app is progressing and give you a point to revert to if anything goes wrong.

-* Be clear and descriptive in your commit messaging.

-  * When writing a commit message, avoid vague messages like "fixed."
-Be descriptive so that you and anyone else looking at your repository knows what happened with each commit.

-* We would like you to have well over 200 commits by graduation, so commit early and often!

-### Submission on BCS

-* Please submit the link to the Github Repository!

-### Instructions

 1. Create a new repository in GitHub called `Basic-Portfolio`.